Nipissing University Profile

 Work Study Program and Part-Time Work

 The Nipissing University Work Study Program (NUWork) can help eligible students to find part-time work at the university.
 Some of the jobs available to you might include helping professors with research or working at campus organizations such as the Office of Indigenous Initiatives.

 Aboriginal Student Services

 Aboriginal Student Services

-The Office of Indigenous Initiatives, Enji Giigdoyang strives to be a home-away-from-home for Aboriginal learners within a campus community of Elders, youth, students and their families.
-You can connect with other students in the Enji Giigdoyang lounge, join in activities or attend cultural events.
-Below are just some of the services you will find at Nipissing and the Office of Indigenous Initiatives.
+The Office of Indigenous Initiatives, Enji giigdoyang, strives to be a home away from home for Indigenous students within a campus community of Elders, youth, students and their families.
+You can connect with other students in the Enji giigdoyang lounge, join in activities or attend cultural events.
+The following are just some of the services you will find at Nipissing and the Office of Indigenous Initiatives.

 Social and Cultural Events

 The Office of Indigenous Initiatives organizes social, cultural and educational activities and workshops throughout the year.
-Past events have included ceremonies, film screenings, singing groups, land-based teachings, monthly luncheons, and speakers ranging from authors to political leaders, artists and scholars.
-Check out this year’s events calendar.
+Past events have included ceremonies, film screenings, singing groups, land-based teachings, monthly luncheons and speakers ranging from authors to political leaders, artists and scholars.

 Indigenous Student Success Coordinator

-The Student Success Coordinator holistically supports new and returning Aboriginal students in a number of a ways: recognizing your strengths, identifying your needs, and seeking the supports you need to ensure your academic success at Nipissing.
+The Student Success Coordinator holistically supports new and returning Indigenous students in a number of a ways: Recognizing your strengths, identifying your needs and seeking the supports you need to ensure your academic success at Nipissing.
 The Coordinator can help you with your application to university and your transition to university life.
 Be sure to reach out for help if you need it.

 Wiidooktaadwin Indigenous Mentorship Initiatives

-Wiidooktaadwin Indigenous Mentorship Initiatives (IMI) offers three programs that connect Aboriginal students at Nipissing with one another, youth, and local communities: Peer 2 Peer, Wiidooktaadwin, and Aasgaabitaadwin Indigenous Youth Leadership Conferences.
+Wiidooktaadwin Indigenous Mentorship Initiatives (IMI) offers 3 programs that connect Indigenous students at Nipissing with one another, youth and local communities: Peer 2 Peer, Wiidooktaadwin, and Aasgaabitaadwin Indigenous Youth Leadership Conferences.

-If you’re new to Nipissing, Peer 2 Peer IMI connects you with upper-year Aboriginal students.
-If you’re an Aboriginal secondary school student, the Wiidooktaadwin IMI connects you with upper-year Aboriginal students at Nipissing.
-Twice a year, the Aasgaabitaadmin Indigenous Youth Leadership Conference, hosted by Nipissing, brings together local secondary schools, Elders, Wiidooktaadwin University Student Mentors, and special guests for a day of cultural teachings, leadership activities, food, and reflection.
+If you’re new to Nipissing, Peer 2 Peer IMI connects you with upper-year Indigenous students.
+If you’re an Indigenous secondary school student, the Wiidooktaadwin IMI connects you with upper-year Indigenous students at Nipissing.
+Twice a year, the Aasgaabitaadmin Indigenous Youth Leadership Conference, hosted by Nipissing, brings together local secondary schools, Elders, Wiidooktaadwin University Student Mentors and special guests for a day of cultural teachings, experiential learning activities and reflection.

 Biidaaban Community Service-Learning (BCSL) Program